- Estimates remaining life, replacement schedules, and inventory requirements for chemical media and gas-phase filters

 Data Interpretation and Reporting

-For each analyzed sample, AAF International produces a Remaining Life Analysis Report.
-The report contains the installation and equipment information, an explanation of the results, recommendations, and a summary table.
-This data can be logged over time to analyze the RLA trend of a system.
+For each analysed sample, AAF produces a Remaining Life Analysis Report.
+The report contains the installation and equipment information, an explanation of the results, recommendations and a summary table.
+This data can be logged over time to analyse the RLA trend of a system.